nyu-devops/lab-flask-swagger/README.md

 The Swagger docs can be accessed at: [http://localhost:5000/apidocs/index.html](http://localhost:5000/apidocs/index.html)

+The raw Swagger specification JSON can be found at: [http://localhost:5000/v1/spec](http://localhost:5000/v1/spec)

 When you are done, you can exit and shut down the VM with:

     exit